Starbucks buying Teavana, eyes repeat of coffee success

-Starbucks Corp (SBUX.O) said on Wednesday it plans to buy tea store chain Teavana Holdings Inc TEA.N for $620 million, aiming to replicate the success it has had with its namesake coffee shops.
+Starbucks Corp (SBUX.O) on Wednesday announced plans to buy Teavana Holdings Inc TEA.N for $620 million in cash, with the goal of replicating the success it has had with its namesake coffee shops.

 Teavana has about 300 shopping mall stores that sell loose-leaf, exotic teas.
 In addition to opening stand-alone Teavana stores in the United States and abroad, Starbucks will add tea bars that serve prepared drinks in existing Teavana stores, Starbucks Chief Executive Howard Schultz told Reuters.

-Starbucks opened its first espresso bar inside a store in 1987, when it had 11 stores selling only whole bean coffee.
+Starbucks opened its first coffee bar inside a store in 1987, when it had 11 stores selling only whole bean coffee.

 "We will do something very similar over time with Teavana," said Schultz, who now oversees about 18,000 Starbucks stores around the world.
 "We will do for tea what we did for coffee."

-On a conference call, Schultz called tea "the opportunity of a lifetime".

-Teavana Chief Executive Andy Mack is forecasting 500 total Teavana stores by 2015.

-The world's largest coffee shop operator will pay $15.50 per share in cash for Teavana, a 54 percent premium to the company's closing price on the New York Stock Exchange on Tuesday.
+The world's largest coffee shop operator said it will pay $15.50 per share in cash for Teavana, a 54 percent premium to the company's closing price on the New York Stock Exchange on Tuesday.

-Shares of Atlanta-based Teavana, which has stores in the United States, Mexico, Canada and Kuwait, jumped 52.5 percent to close at $15.45 on the New York Stock Exchange.
+Shares of Atlanta-based Teavana jumped 52.5 percent to close at $15.45 on the New York Stock Exchange.

-"This could be one of the smartest acquisitions that Starbucks has done yet," said William Blair & Co analyst Sharon Zackfia, who covers both Starbucks and Teavana.

-"The valuation was great for this kind of fast-growing retailer," she said, adding that the unit economics at Teavana are "exceptional" and proven across every geography in the United States.
+This is not the first tea venture for Starbucks, which also has made a handful of complementary acquisitions this year.

 Starbucks bought Tazo tea for $8.1 million in 1999.
 That business now brings in more than $1 billion in annual sales of products such as tea bags and bottled tea drinks through its own shops and the grocery aisles of many retailers.